matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 **Methods**

-- `await()` - Causes the current thread to wait until the latch has counted down to zero, unless the thread is interrupted.
+- `await()`: Causes the current thread to wait until the latch has counted down to zero, unless the thread is interrupted.

 ```java
 public void await() throws InterruptedException
 ```

-- `countDown()` - Determines to count of the latch, releasing all waiting threads if the count reaches zero.
+- `countDown()`: Determines to count of the latch, releasing all waiting threads if the count reaches zero.

 ```java
 public void countDown()